Newms34/3d-Modeler/README.md

  Q: Why no spheres?

  A: High-poly objects such as spheres are difficult to draw and require a lot of processor power.
 I may include them later, but for now, being nice requires I don't overwork your computers.

+##Upcoming Features
+ - New polyhedra: Pyramids, others!
+ - Better verification!
+ - Alternate texture modes (image textures, transparency, glows).
+ - New 'animate mode': Click a button, and your mouse will switch from rotation mode to 'animate' mode!

 ##Author
  - [Me (David Newman)](https://github.com/Newms34);